-In total, these river reaches have a waterway length of approximately 60 kilometres, a waterfront length of 257 kilometres, and an estuary area of approximately 23 square kilometres.
+In total, these river reaches and lake edge have a waterfront length of approximately 113.6 kilometres, and an estuary area of approximately 39.95 square kilometres.

-The Tweed River is a special place to the local community and is highly valued for its natural, cultural and ecological attributes.
-Key management issues for the estuary include riparian vegetation clearing, flooding, poor water quality, limited foreshore access and user conflict.
-As land use changes throughout the catchment, there is the opportunity to improve land use planning to address river health by making strategic decisions about the use of waterfront Crown land.
+St Georges Basin and Sussex Inlet estuary is a special place to the local community and is highly valued for its natural, cultural and ecological attributed.
+Key management issues for the estuary include riparian vegetation clearing, flooding, water quality, limited foreshore access and user conflict.
+As land use changes throughout the catchment, there is the opportunity to improve land use planning to address river health with strategic decisions about the use of the Crown land along its waterfront.